Skip to Content

 How To Make Fabric Moth Taxidermy

-1..
-Print off the moth template and cut out the pattern pieces.
-There is a template for the top wings, one for the underwing and the body.
+Step 1: Print off the moth sewing pattern and cut out the template pieces.
+There is a pattern for the top wings, one for the underwing and a body pattern piece.

 scrap fabric moth template